qwindelzorf/game-and-watch-retro-go-sd/README.md

 GOZSXX, Invincibility
 # TVVOAE, Circus music
 ```
-When you re-flash, you can enable / disable each of your codes in the game selection screen.
+You can enable / disable each of your codes in the game selection screen.

 A collection of codes can be found here: [https://github.com/martaaay/game-and-watch-retro-go-game-genie-codes](https://github.com/martaaay/game-and-watch-retro-go-game-genie-codes).

 ### Cheat codes on GB System

-To add Game Genie/Game Shark codes, create a file ending in .ggcodes in the same directory as your rom with the same name as your rom.
+To add Game Genie/Game Shark codes, create a file ending in .ggcodes in the /cheats/gb/ or /cheats/gbc/ directory with the same name as your rom.
 For instance, for
-"roms/gb/Wario Land 3.gb" make a file called "roms/gb/Wario Land 3.ggcodes".
+"/roms/gb/Wario Land 3.gb" make a file called "/cheats/gb/Wario Land 3.ggcodes".
 In that file, each line can have several Game Genie / Game Shark codes
 (separate them using a +) and a maximum of 16 lines of active codes.
 Each line can also have a description (up to 25 characters long).
 You can comment out a line by prefixing with # or //.
 For example:
 ```